oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **CSAF document**: A security advisory text document in the format defined by this document.
 * **CSAF producer**: A program which emits output in the CSAF format.
-* **Direct producer**: An analysis tool which acts as a CSAF producer.
+* **CSAF direct producer**: An analysis tool which acts as a CSAF producer.
-* **Converter**: A CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format.
+* **CSAF converter**: A CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format.
 * **CVRF CSAF converter**: A CSAF producer which takes a CVRF document as input and converts it into a valid CSAF document.
 * **CSAF content management system**: A program that is able to create, review and manage CSAF documents and is able to preview their details as required by CSAF viewer.
 * **CSAF post-processor**: A CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting elements according to sharing policies.